Voting 3rd Party

 And has several times.

-Let's say you lean to the left.
-If you vote for a 3rd party left candidate, that only takes votes away from the mainstream left candidate
+Let's say you vote for a 3rd party left candidate.
+That only takes votes away from the mainstream left candidate

-This significantly increases the chance that a right-leaning candidate will win without a majority.
+This increases the chance that a right-leaning candidate will win without a majority.

 This is a common misconception that 3rd party candidates push.
 It is not backed up by the data.

-Parties shift with public sentiment, and along with their candidates, craft platforms that they believe appeal to a majority of voters
+Parties shift with public sentiment, and craft platforms that they believe appeal to a majority of voters

 The vote that shifts parties the most is in the primaries